FEATURED ON

 Common Mistakes That Damage Downpipes

 Clearing a blocked downpipe may seem straightforward, but the wrong method can easily cause more damage than the clog itself.
-Older PVC downpipes can become brittle after years of sun exposure, while metal downpipes can bend, dent, or separate at the joints if too much force is applied.
+Older PVC downpipes can become brittle after years of Sydney sun exposure, while metal downpipes can bend, dent, or separate at the joints if too much force is applied.
 Understanding the most common mistakes helps homeowners protect the drainage system and avoid unnecessary repair or replacement costs.

 • Hammering or striking the pipe: Hitting a downpipe with a mallet or heavy tool can crack older PVC or dent metal sections, especially near brackets and joins where the material is already under pressure.